-In 2011, the District will set up again resting boxes in the "Front Line" communities.
-Eight resting boxes will be placed at each fixed location, with two locations in each of Front Line community with the exception of Salisbury, which will have just one location.
+In 2012, the District will again set up resting boxes in the "Front Line" communities.
+Eight resting boxes will be placed at each fixed location, with two locations in each of the Front Line communities with the exception of Salisbury, which will have just one location.
 Resting boxes will again be visited twice weekly from June through the end of September; the contents will be collected, identified, and tallied, and vector species (Cs. melanura and the closely related Cs. morsitans) will be sent to DPH for virus testing.
 With the 72 boxes set in the "Front Line" sites, together with the supplemental sites described below with at least another 56 boxes, a total of at least 128 boxes will be used.
 Additional boxes are ready and sites already selected if resting box surveillance is needed to be expanded.

 Last year, in response to the increase in EEEV-infected mosquito pools, additional Resting Box sites were established in eleven communities directly south of the "Front Line", as specified in the 2010 VMP.
-Collections from these additional sites were made in September.
-Only one site, Hamilton, had an EEEV isolation in Cs. melanura and only in one instance, in mid-September.
-We have planned for 2011 expanded season-long Resting Box surveillance beyond the "Front Line".
+Collections from these additional sites were made all season long.
+We have planned for 2012 expanded season-long Resting Box surveillance beyond the "Front Line".
 But because of current budgetary constraints, expanded surveillance will proceed only in three areas with (and adjacent to) recent EEEV activity.
 These areas are Hamilton-Topsfield-Boxford (one site in each), West Peabody-Lynnfield (up to two sites each), and the Byfield-Newbury (at least one site).